o3de/sig-network/meetings/notes/sig-meeting-20211207.md

 - Mailing list to advertise RFCs
 - lmbr-pip has agenda item on TSC to discuss RFC processes to improve discoverability, engagement
 - Central RFCs as a win - https://github.com/o3de/community/discussions/103

+Discussed briefly sig chair elections and how folks can nominate themselves and others

 ## Action Items
 Carried from previous meeting(s):